JuanDelatorrea/pruebaGit12/README.md

-# El Repositorio pruebaGit12 pertenece a Juan De la Torre Con fines educativos
+Repository test Git12 belongs to Juan De la Torre For educational purposes
-##utilizaremos php
+## we will use php